ualsg/ualsg.netlify.app/content/post/2021-01-ceus-3d-farming/index.md

 ### Paper

-For more information please see the [paper](/publication/2021-ceus-3-d-farming/).
+For more information, please see the [paper](/publication/2021-ceus-3-d-farming/).

 [![](page-one.png)](/publication/2021-ceus-3-d-farming/)